pprevos/hugo-thirdhemisphere/README.md

 - Last modified date
 - Site author or page author
 - Publishing organisation
-- Site logo
+- Site logo (favicon)

-### Internationalisation
-Each page contains an alternate self-referencing link wit the site language code.

 ### Content optimisation
-This theme contains a partial template that assesses the content of a page.
-This module implements some of the features of the popular WordPress Yoast plugin.
+This theme contains a partial template that assesses the content of a page, which is useful when writing a new page and trying to optimise it for a keyword.

-The SEO assessment only appears when running the site on localhost, and when the `seo` parameter is set to `true`.
+The SEO assessment only appears when running the site on localhost, and when the `seo` page parameter is set to `true`.

 ![Example of SEO assessment.](images/seo-example.png)